anton-smirnov-robert/weaver/content/concept/biological function.md

 - concept
 ---

+It constitutes the structure of determination of organisms.
+We talk about organisms using fonctions in biology, like we talk about dynamics of objects using forces in physics.

-A biological function should understood as a [biological constraint](definition/biological%20constraint.md) subject to a [closure of constraints](concept/closure%20of%20constraints.md).
+In the organizational approach, a biological function is a [biological constraint](definition/biological%20constraint.md) subject to a [closure of constraints](concept/closure%20of%20constraints.md).
+In the selective effect account of functions, heritbale traits are selected because of their positive consequences for the viability of the organism.